LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

 5. now green LED is OFF, so code will jump to ELSE
 	1. turn green LED ON
 	2. turn red LED OFF

-Code wait again 1 second and jumps to start.
+6. The code will wait again 1 second and then jumps to start.

 ```c#
             while (true)
             {